redwanUGA/test_my_agnnet_4/README.md

 - `data_loader.py` – Utilities for downloading and loading graph datasets.
 Supports **OGB-Arxiv**, **Reddit**, **TGB-Wiki**, and **MOOC**.
 - `models.py` – Implementation of baseline GCN and GraphSAGE models along with research prototypes such as `AGNNet`.
 - `train.py` – Reusable routines for full-batch and sampled mini-batch training.
-- `main.py` – Entry point that iterates through a set of experiment configurations.
+- `main.py` – Command line interface to run a single experiment.
 - `DOWNLOAD_INSTRUCTIONS.md` – Steps for obtaining large datasets from the provided Google Drive folders.

 ## Getting Started